-In December of 2008 Ballston Spa was declared a Fair Trade Town.
+In December of 2008, Ballston Spa was declared a Fair Trade Town.
 We were just the 9th in the US, and now one of just 24 communities (some small towns and some big cities) across the US that can claim this distinction.

 This means that, based on our population of just over 5000 residents we have:

 - at least 3 businesses who sell fairly traded products

-at least 2 community organizations support fair trade
+- at least 2 community organizations support fair trade

-a steering committee
+- a steering committee

 - media attention about fair trade

 - a resolution written and passed by our local government supporting fair trade

-Faith Organizations which serve fair trade coffee:
+Faith Organizations and Professional Offices which serve fair trade coffee:

-Christ Episcopal Church, West High St.
+- Christ Episcopal Church, West High Street

-First Presbyterian Church, West High St.
+- First Presbyterian Church, 22 West High Street

-United Methodist Church, Milton Ave.
+- United Methodist Church, 101 Milton Avenue